 Other therapies for heart attack are often available through clinical trials, such as stem cell therapy.
 Your cardiologist will discuss your options and see if you are eligible for a trial.

 - U.S. News & World Report consistently ranks Rush’s heart program among the best in the country.

 - Rush was the first academic medical center in Chicago to be accredited as a chest pain center by the Society of Chest Pain Centers.
 This accreditation means Rush is committed to reducing the time it takes for a patient experiencing possible heart attack symptoms to see a physician — and to quickly getting heart attack patients into the cardiac catheterization lab so a blocked artery can be opened in the shortest amount of time.

-- Rush is one of only 139 hospitals nationwide to receive the American College of Cardiology’s NCDR ACTION Registry–GWTG Silver Performance Achievement Award in 2014.
+- Rush is one of only 78 hospitals nationwide to receive the American College of Cardiology's NCDR ACTION Registry–GWTG Gold Performance Achievement Award for 2015.
 The award recognizes Rush’s commitment to and success in implementing a higher standard of care for heart attack patients.
 It also signifies that Rush has reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations

 - Rush’s median "door-to-balloon" time — the time between when a person having a heart attack enters the hospital and receives the recommended emergency treatment of an angioplasty — is 60 minutes.
 This is significantly shorter than the standard U.S. goal of 90 minutes.